Changefeeds (WAL)

 Dropping Slots

-To drop the slot itself, pass { forget: true } to the unsubscribe() call:
+To drop the slot itself, pass { forget: true } to the sub.abort() call:

-db.wal.subscribe() exposes a powerful information stream to the host application and its users.
-It lets you subscribe directly to the commit stream of the database – the Write Ahead Log (WAL) of a PostgreSQL or FlashQL database, for example.
-That also means it needs a security boundary that ideally controls what's visible and to whom.
+db.wal.subscribe() exposes a powerful information stream to the host application.
+It lets you subscribe directly to the commit stream of the database — the Write Ahead Log (WAL) of a PostgreSQL or FlashQL database, for example.
+That also means it needs a security boundary that controls which database changes are actually emitted.

 That boundary is defined through the resolveCommitVisibility(entries, sub) hook.